Habibi Bears are a healthy breed. All breeds are subject to certain disease that can many times be avoided with preventative care.

 This is in the background of the breed, however rare.
 Usually massaging the area will help it the eyelid flip back into place.
 A small surgery will repair this, we recommend our own vets for this, as they have experience and high success rates without the exorbitant fees of specialists whose new procedures have proven to not be as successful.
 Click to read an article about cherry eye massage

-Tear staining is common with many breed dogs, especially noticeable with white or apricot coats.
+Tear staining is common with many dogs, especially noticeable with white or apricot coats.
 The cause more than likely is the PH level, and there is really no rhyme or reason to who will have this.
 Within a litter there can be puppies with or without-- or it can develop later in life due to allergies.
 Usually more noticeable when puppy is teething, or if the hair is touching their eyes, causing irritation.
 Many times dogs will exhibit tearing or ear infections when they have a food sensitivity, we have had excellent success with the food we recommend.
-New environments, pollution and allergies can also play part.
+New environments, pollution, teething and allergies can also play part.

 To remedy the problem, we keep our dogs in a teddy bear cut, making sure to keep hair trimmed close around the eyes.
 I keep a pair of scissors and a beard trimmer handy to trim up the area myself between grooming.

 Feeding a raw diet really helps with excessive tearing.
 If you haven't tried it, we recommend Raw Wild